-Historic Royal Palaces will be hosting a two-day conference on 29-30 June 2020 at Hampton Court Palace in celebration of the 500th anniversary of that most spectacular of royal progresses, the 1520 Field of Cloth of Gold expedition.
+Historic Royal Palaces is hosting a two-day conference on 29-30 June 2020 at Hampton Court Palace in celebration of the 500th anniversary of that most spectacular of royal progresses, the 1520 Field of Cloth of Gold expedition.

-This conference is part of the Arts and Humanities Research Council (AHRC) funded Network "Henry VIII on Tour: Tudor Palaces and Royal Progresses".More information
+The conference will mark the final event of the Arts and Humanities Research Council (AHRC) funded Network "Henry VIII on Tour: Tudor Palaces and Royal Progresses".Full programme and booking

 This one-year research network will examine Queen Victoria's role in the fashioning of her own image, and the consequences of this for monarchy, nation, and empire from the nineteenth century to the present.Victoria's Self-Fashioning

 'Lest we forget' explores the ways in which the public commemorated the First World War through a case study of ‘Blood Swept Lands and Seas of Red’- an art installation of over 800,000 ceramic poppies, planted in the Tower of London moat in 2014.Lest We Forget

 Portable Palaces explores the tent as an important and ubiquitous expression of architecture through a study of the design of the royal tents and associated temporary buildings that were created for the sixteenth-century English court.

 This one-year research network will assess the characteristics, iconography and material culture associated with Tudor royal progresses and in particular those of Henry VIII.Henry VIII on tour